I need help to fix my blog – do you? Have you been wondering where to start?

 - Bad SEO.

-I will go through each of these so you understand where I went wrong and what steps I am taking to fix it.
-When you evaluate your website this will give you ideas on what you too can improve on.
+- I will go through each of these so you understand how to evaluate your website and give you ideas on what you may need to improve on.

 I did not post regularly.